Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 How it works

-deletes any existing items (cell contents and formulas) in the current column from the cursor location to the last cell in the column; (2) it then adds incrementing numbers (1..n) in that column up to and including the last cell in the column.
+(1) deletes any existing items (cell contents and formulas) in the current column from the cursor location to the last cell in that column; then it

 Modifications